Shared posts

 PRIORITY #2: CARBS

-After protein, in order for you to get bigger, you need to eat enough calories, and those calories should come from sources composed of carbs and/or fats.
+After protein, to get bigger, you need to eat enough calories, and those calories should come from sources composed of carbs and/or fats.

 Here are foods full of carbohydrates you can prioritize for bulking up: